ropensci/roweb3/content/blog/2025-08-15-csidnet-agm/index.md

 This open and honest exchange revealed a wide range of barriers.
 It also underscored the importance of initiatives that address equity and access in research infrastructure.

-* Expertise Obstacles: Expertise Knowledge, Bad/No update documentation, Not knowing what's out there (avoid reinvent the wheel), Packages not longer supported, Which packages/function to use, Lack of a learning roadmap, Trouble shooting for less used packages, translations between differents fields
+* _Expertise Obstacles_: Expertise Knowledge, Bad/No update documentation, Not knowing what's out there (avoid reinvent the wheel), Packages not longer supported, Which packages/function to use, Lack of a learning roadmap, Trouble shooting for less used packages, translations between differents fields

-* Language Obstacles: Human language (material availability), Multilingual documentation, Training and docs in native languages, Documentation too complex, Not clear examples of use, Need of prior understanding
+* _Language Obstacles_: Human language (material availability), Multilingual documentation, Training and docs in native languages, Documentation too complex, Not clear examples of use, Need of prior understanding

-* Infrastructure Obstacles: Equipment, Processing resources, storage capacity, remote HPC access, hosting for app, funding software development
+* _Infrastructure Obstacles_: Equipment, Processing resources, storage capacity, remote HPC access, hosting for app, funding software development

 ## Sharing Solutions: Use-Case Presentations